 Technically, adolescents can consume up to 100mg of caffeine, but bear in mind that other products we consume daily like sodas and chocolate also contain caffeine.
 If you’re not careful, a child can easily grow dependent on caffeine.

 Childhood is all about imparting good habits that they can take to their adulthood!
-So for the meantime, encourage your children to stay away from caffeinated beverages, and focus on a healthy and well-rounded lifestyle.
+So in the meantime, encourage your children to stay away from caffeinated beverages, and focus on a healthy and well-rounded lifestyle.

 When the time does come, there are plenty of energy drinks that they can try, but I do recommend they start out with the milder ones.
-You can always check out my other articles to know more about energy drinks!
+You can always check out my other articles to learn more about energy drinks!